cesarsiguencia/fantastic-umbrella/README.md

 1. Category
 2. Product
-3. Product Tags
+3. ProductTags (Links a Product to a Tag, a Product can have many ProductTag)
 4. Tag

 ### List of Built APIs in this application

-- GET (ALL categories, ONE category, ALL products, ONE product, ALL tags, ONE tag)
+- GET (GET ALL categories, GET ONE category, GET ALL products, GET ONE product, GET ALL tags, GET ONE tag)
-- POST (ONE category, ONE product, ONE tag)
+- POST (CREATE ONE category, CREATE ONE product, CREATE ONE tag)
-- PUT (UPDATE category name, UPDATE product details, UPDATE tag name)
+- PUT (UPDATE category name, UPDATE product details, UPDATE tag name, CREATE (ProductTag through a PUT product route))
-- DELETE (ONE category, ONE product, ONE tag)
+- DELETE (DELETE ONE category, DELETE ONE product (also deletes associated ProductTag), DELETE ONE tag (also deletes associated ProductTag))

 ### Website Link